 SUGGS: Bedders also hit me in the eye with his bass once – I’ve still got the scar.
 He said it wasn’t on purpose but you never know.
 The only saving grace was that it was the thin end.

 CHRIS: We all argue and bitch with each other, some more than others.
 The main sort of bitching people are me and Carl, me and Barso or Barso and Carl – any kind of combinations of us three.
 Woody’s kind of really sensible, he’s become the elder statesman of the band in some ways, he’s really funny.
 Bedders just stays out of it, Suggs stays out of it, and then Lee does these weird little e-mails that no one understands.

 SUGGS: The main factor is, we’ve been friends, some of us, since we were 12, so there’s a great communication between us all.
 That doesn’t mean we don’t fight horribly – because we do.
 But there’s a lot of flexibility, allowing people to be what they want to be, and do what they want.

 PETER RUDGE: The infighting was quite dramatic but in the end they always circled the wagons and moved on as seven.
 It was almost tribal in the way that they dealt with life.
 I’d never seen that kind thing before.

-CARL: All the dark stuff was never seen.
-It was alluded to, but it was never spoken of.
+CARL: All the dark stuff is never seen.
+It’s alluded to, but it’s never spoken of.

 STEVE PRITCHARD: The band were all genuine people and were always nice to work with.
 But the main problem was there were seven strong characters with strong opinions about everything.
 They were all so individual and had all got their own world views which rarely fell in the same place at the same time.
 So there were big arguments.